 In the trace elemental analysis industry, it is not uncommon for us to come across substances that we know will be complicated to analyze.
-At Chemical Solutions Ltd., we don’t toss around the word “impossible” in our lab.
+At SGS, we don’t toss around the word “impossible” in our lab.
 We welcome challenges by having a “Bring It On” type of attitude.
 So, when we received DMSO samples for the first time earlier this year, our lab team did their research to ready the instruments (and themselves) for this difficult analysis.

 First, what is it?